bun-press/bunpress/memory-bank/activeContext.md

 ## Current Focus

-We are continuing the development of BunPress with a focus on fixing issues and improving documentation.
+We are continuing the development of BunPress with a focus on fixing issues and improving developer experience and documentation.
 Recent updates include:

+1. **Improved CLI Experience**: Enhanced the command-line interface with:
+   - Added `listr2` for beautiful task lists with progress indicators
+   - Implemented `chalk` for colored terminal output
+   - Improved feedback during build and initialization processes
+   - Enhanced visual organization of console output

-1. **Fixed TypeScript Errors**: Resolved TypeScript errors in the theme layouts (DocLayout, HomeLayout, and PageLayout) by removing unused `description` variable declarations.
+2. **Fixed TypeScript Errors**: Resolved TypeScript errors in the theme layouts (DocLayout, HomeLayout, and PageLayout) by removing unused `description` variable declarations.

-2. **Documentation Improvements**:
+3. **Documentation Improvements**:
    - Updated CHANGELOG.md with version information and recent changes
    - Enhanced CONTRIBUTING.md with more detailed project structure and development workflow
    - Improved README.md with detailed usage instructions and examples
    - Created a comprehensive user guide (bunpress-user-guide.md) in the memory bank

-3. **Next Steps**:
+4. **Next Steps**:
    - Complete the internationalization (i18n) plugin implementation
    - Add more comprehensive test coverage for CLI commands
    - Enhance the theme system with more customization options